 Our approach to constructing an appropriate comparison group of non-acquired firms involves a two-step matching process.
 The first step, a probit regression, estimates the probability of foreign acquisition based on past values of various measures of firm performance (age, OIBD, cash, sales, assets, employment, debt, income) as well as state, year and industry fixed effects.
-The results of the probit indicate that firms with more cash, and those firms located in certain states and from specific industries are more likely to be acquired.
-We impose a common support by dropping treatment observations (firms that are acquired) whose propensity score is higher than the maximum or less than the minimum propensity score of the firms that are not acquired.
-The second step involves using the Mahalanobis distance metric to select firms for the control group that are within the same 2-digit industry as the acquired firms.
+The results of the probit indicate that the target firm industry and state as well as the year of the acquisition are important factors in determining the likelihood that a U.S. firm is acquired.
+In particular, target firms in manufacturing are more likely to be acquired than firms in other industries.
+This result corroborates findings in previous work that industry and taxes play major roles in acquisition decisions.
+In terms of financial characteristics, we find that firms with more cash are more likely to be acquired.
+In our sensitivity checks, we perform tests using subsamples of firms in similar industries to take this heterogeneity into account, and find that the results are robust.

-&lt;sup>13 In future work we plan to also compare target firm returns to both their matched control firm returns and their industry average return on the announcement date.
+17 In future work we plan to also compare target firm returns to both their matched control firm returns and their industry average return on the announcement date.